 - The platform is determined by the system according to the installer

-- Enter parameters – if necessary, as a rule parameters are not needed on existing systems:
+- Enter parameters – if needed – special parameters are not needed on existing systems:

 - /d = path to the installation, default path is C:\Program Files\EBA\ (enter only if you defined a different path during installation)